oVirt/ovirt-site/source/feature/diskpermissions.html.md

 ##### New Roles

-New predefined role for disks should be added: DISK_OPERATOR.
-Should be given to user when creating a Disk.
+New predefined role for disks DISK_OPERATOR should be given to user when creating a Disk.

 *   Add new role to PredefinedRoles.java
 *   Add new role to backend/manager/dbscripts/insert_predefined_roles.sql